holoiso-eol/holoiso/README.md

 **Common Questions**

 - Is this official?
 > No, but it may as well be 99% of the way there.
-The code, and packages are straight from Valve with zero possible edits, and the ISO is being built on the official Steam Deck recovery image, running inside a QEMU instance.
+The code and packages, are straight from Valve, with zero possible edits, and the ISO is being built on the official Steam Deck recovery image, running inside a QEMU instance.
 - The ISO didn't boot for me, any solution?
-> Currently, ISO only boots if flashed using [BalenaEtcher](https://www.balena.io/etcher/), [RosaImageWriter](http://wiki.rosalab.ru/en/index.php/ROSA_ImageWriter), [Fedora Media Writer](https://getfedora.org/en/workstation/download/), DD with 4MB block size, or [Rufus](https://rufus.ie) with DD mode.
+> Currently, the ISO only boots if flashed using [BalenaEtcher](https://www.balena.io/etcher/), [RosaImageWriter](http://wiki.rosalab.ru/en/index.php/ROSA_ImageWriter), [Fedora Media Writer](https://getfedora.org/en/workstation/download/), DD with 4MB block size, or [Rufus](https://rufus.ie) with DD mode.

 **Working stuff:**